JoshuaKGoldberg/bingo/packages/site/src/content/docs/blog/bingo-is-early-adopter-ready.md

 excerpt: Hello, world! 💝
   <br />
   <br />
-  Bingo is a repository template framework.
+  Bingo is a new repository template framework.
-  It allows you to build delightful templates for web repositories.
+  It allows you to build delightful templates for web repositories with built-in support for friendly CLIs, type-safe options, and fully testable templates.
-  I'm happy to announce that Bingo is _"early adopter ready"_.
+  After half a year of early development, I'm happy to announce that Bingo is _"early adopter ready"_.
   If you maintain any kind of repository template, Bingo is ready for you to try out.
   <br />
   <br />